Server-Side Tracking

 - Your server records the transaction

-- Server hashes personal data (
+- Server hashes personal data (email, phone, name)

 Example: Facebook Conversion API payload